meist84/310CT-Intelligent-Agents-CW/README.md

 ## Motivation

 To write an Intelligent Agent using JAM Agent that can decide on how to navigate the surface of mars.
-This was made for my Intelligent Agent coursework written on [JAM Agent](http://www.marcush.net/IRS/Jam/Jam-man-01Nov01-draft.htm) which is a declarative language designed for writting Intelligent Agends and Artificial Intelligent.
+This was made for my Intelligent Agent coursework written in [JAM Agent](http://www.marcush.net/IRS/Jam/Jam-man-01Nov01-draft.htm) which is a declarative language designed for writting Intelligent Agents and Artificial Intelligent.